project-gemmi/gemmi/docs/mol.rst

 Gemmi is built with either the zlib or zlib-ng library.
 If a file read by Gemmi is compressed with gzip (extension .gz), it can be uncompressed on the fly.
-All reading functions may throw exceptions, so in this example, we catch them:
+Note that all reading functions may throw exceptions.
+In this example, we catch them:

 .. tab:: C++